Windows 11 has a flaw that can cause data loss on new PCs – Tecnoblog

 She is a little confused.
 For machines susceptible to the issue, Microsoft recommends installing security updates released on May 24 or June 14, 2022.

-These updates resolve the issue, but may slow down some features.
+These updates resolve the issue, but may slow the performance of some features.
 According to Microsoft, the data transfer rate of the storage unit and applications based on BitLocker and Transport Layer Security (TLS) may be the most affected.

 If this happens, the company recommends installing the following updates, both released on June 23: